skasproject/skas/docsite/docs/dex.md

 # DEX integration

 [DEX](https://dexidp.io/) is an OpenID Connect provider.
-As such, will serve OpenID Connect clients to provide Single Sign On services.
+As such, it will serve OpenID Connect clients to provide Single Sign-On services.

-It does not host any user identity information by itself, but rely on other Identity Provider for this, through configurable `connectors`.
+DEX does not host any user identity information by itself but relies on other Identity Providers for this through configurable `connectors`.

 A connector has been developed for SKAS.
-As DEX does not provide some extension mechanism, adding a connector requires to patch the code.
-So, a specific DEX image with a SKAS connector has been build.
+As DEX does not provide an extension mechanism, adding a connector requires patching the code.
+So, a specific DEX image with a SKAS connector has been built.

-Deploying DEX in standalone mode require to operation:
+Deploying DEX in standalone mode requires two operations:

-- Reconfigure SKAS to open a service for the usage of DEX (`login` service)
+- Reconfiguring SKAS to open a service for the usage of DEX (the `login` service).
-- Deploying DEX itself, with the proper connector configuration.
+- Deploying DEX itself with the proper connector configuration.

 In the following, three variants of this configuration will be described.
 One with the connection in clear text, and two secured, with network encryption and inter-pod authentication.